Remember when Google updated their search quality guidelines back in November? Here’s hoping you didn’t commit everything to memory.

 - Paywalls – Google wants search raters to take note of sites that are blocked by paywalls, even with the customary ad block-free environments raters are supposed to use.

-- Non-determinate Page Rating – Contrary to popular belief, Page Quality score is not determined by the “type” of page.
+- Non-determinate Page Rating – Contrary to popular belief, Page Quality score is not determined by the “type” of a page.
 As long as the content is useful, even a Wikipedia article can rank.

 - Tabbed Content – Content in tabs, such as customer reviews, can be considered part of the Main Content now.

 These are just a few of the notable changes.
-Here’s the document if you want to see all the changes for yourself.

 E-A-T More; Take Fewer Supplements